Powell River, British Columbia: History

 When the British Columbia Credit Unions Act was passed in 1939, a study club organized by local millworkers secured the first charter with a deposit of $48.30.
 The mill provided a small office space at very low rent in the early years.
 By 1955, when the Powell River Credit Union (now 'First Credit Union') moved into a permanent office, it had over 3,000 members and $1 million in assets.

 In March 1944, the former Canadian Steamships five-masted lumber schooner (and some-time rum runner) Malahat began taking on water while being towed in the Barkley Sound.
 She was then moved to Powell River where she was made part of the breakwater.

 The mill in Powell River was at one time the largest pulp and paper mill in the world.
 In its prime, one in every 25 newspapers in the world was printed on paper from the Powell River mill.
 However, it later significantly cut back on production, in the 21st century producing newsprint and specialty papers for Catalyst Paper.
 In 2019, Paper Excellence Group acquired Catalyst Paper.
 In 2023, the mill was permanently curtailed.
 Most recently, the Tla'amin First Nation and Domtar (rebranded from Paper Excellence) reached an agreement in March 2025 to reclaim a large portion of the mill land.

 The subsequent diversification of the local economy led to an increased focus on ecotourism and the arts, in addition to more traditional resources like mining, fishing, and general forestry.
 In recognition of its strong arts and cultural programs, Powell River was named a "Cultural Capital of Canada" in 2004.

-The Powell River area is the current home to the Tla'amin Nation of the Mainland Comox branch of the Coast Salish peoples, who still reside there to this day.
-Their village is commonly referred to as Sliammon (the usual English adaptation of Tla'amin).
+Prior to the arrival of Europeans, tiskʷat (tees-kwut) was the name for both the river and a village located on its banks, where Tla'amin people were forcibly removed from in the 1880s.
+Their present-day village, tišosəm (t-eh-show-sum) is also referred to as Sliammon (the archaic English adaptation of Tla'amin).

-Name change

-In May 2021, Tla'amin Nation submitted a request to Powell River city council to change the name of the city.
-The request comes because city namesake Israel Powell, B.C.’s superintendent of Indian affairs from 1872 to 1889, helped to ensure that the sale of Lot 450, land that included tiyskʷat village, went through, as well as overseeing the removal of children from their homes to be sent to residential schools, and the banning of potlatch, language and other Indigenous customs.